 East Bay Watershed Master Plan

 A public meeting was held on August 20, 2015 to receive public input on the effort to update the 1996 East Bay Watershed Master Plan.
-Learn more about the efforts to update the East Bay Watershed Master Plan.
+Learn more about updates made to the East Bay Watershed Master Plan.

 |Public Meeting Presentation||4.0 MB|